aherzi/finalproject/proposal.md

 ## What will (likely) be the title of your project?

-Biped Catbot (Biped because it will be walking on two legs instead of four)
+Purrbot 3000
 ## In just a sentence or two, summarize your project.
 (E.g., "A website that lets you buy and sell stocks.")

-I will be making a two-legged robot to make various movements
+I will be making a two-legged robot that will have the ability to walk and dance.

 ## In a paragraph or more, detail your project.
 What will your software do?
 What features will it have?
 How will it be executed?